Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

+where $\gamma < 0$ is an infinitesimal constant to ensure $0 < s_{o|m,i}^{\mathbb{S}} < 1$ for $o=1,2,\dots,n_o$.
+A high value of $s_{o|m,i}^{\mathbb{S}}$ suggests that strong existence of symptom prototype $m$, or high severity of walking symptom $m$, is detected in the $o$th region in walking segment $X_i$.
+As a result, $s_{m,i}^{\mathbb{S}}$ measures the overall severity of symptom prototype $m$ in walking segment $X_i$.
 Unlike existing prototype learning studies that predict and interpret based on static prototypes solely \citep{chen_this_2019,ming_interpretable_2019}, the severity of symptom prototype $s_{m,i}^{\mathbb{S}}$ is dynamic and forms a temporal progression pattern, as we observe patients' sensor data over time.
-By collecting the severity scores of all symptom prototypes across the sequence of walking tests, we can construct the symptom progression matrix $ S \in R^{M \times N}$ as
+By collecting the severity scores of all symptom prototypes across the sequence of walking segments, we can construct the symptom progression matrix $ S \in R^{M \times N}$ as

-where we label each column by the timepoint when the corresponding walking test is performed, and each row by the corresponding symptom prototype ($\text{sym}_m$ denotes symptom $m$).
-In matrix $S$, the $m$th row corresponds to the temporal progression of the severities of symptom $m$, while the $i$th column corresponds to the \textit{contemporaneous distribution of symptom severities} observed at timepoint $t_i$.
+where we label each column by the timepoint when the corresponding walking segment is performed, and each row by the corresponding symptom prototype ($\text{sym}_m$ denotes symptom $m$).
+In matrix $S$, the $m$th row corresponds to the temporal progression of the severities of symptom $m$, while the $i$th column corresponds to the contemporaneous distribution of symptom severities observed at timepoint $t_i$.
 In other words, if we regard each symptom severity as a random variable that randomly evolves over time, then the column vector $S_i$ is a realization of these $M$ random variables drawn from their joint distribution specific to timepoint $t_i$.
 From this perspective, the symptom progression matrix describes how the severities of the $M$ symptoms co-evolve over time.
-To make an interpretable prediction, we need to detect whether such a matrix resembles typical depression or non-depression symptom progression trends such as in Figure \ref{fig:depression_trend}, which we define as trend prototypes in this study.
-In the next section, we introduce the computation of trend prototypes.
+To make an interpretable detection, we need to detect whether such a matrix resembles typical depression or non-depression symptom progression trends such as in Figure \ref{fig:depression_trend}, which we define as trend prototypes.